CxRes/events-query-test/sections/representation.md

 A server unable to provide a representation MUST NOT serve event-notifications.
 This does not apply in case of conditional request for representation that is not fulfilled.

 {: #representation-response-body}
-A server able to provide a stream with a representation and event-notifications transmits the representation immediately following the response header ({{stream-response-header}}).
+A server able to provide a stream with a representation and event-notifications transmits the representation immediately following the response headers ({{stream-response-headers}}).
 Otherwise, the response is the same as that described in {{stream-response}}.

 {: #representation-response-encapsulation}
 Again, we shall use the `application/http` media-type ({{-HTTP1, Section 10.2}}) for the purpose of illustration.
 Chunks have been omitted for clarity.